zsniko/EDNet/README.md

 <details open>
 <summary>Usage</summary>

 EDNet can be called directly from the package.
-Use the `train` method to train the model:
+Use the `train` method to train the model (please modify the content of visdrone-det.yaml to use the correct path to your dataset location):

 ```python
 from ednet import EDNet